emberjs/rfcs/text/0000-modifier-splattributes.md

 of an HTML element, on top of what one could accomplish with HTML attributes.
 If it is possible to configure the `class` and `aria-role` attributes of a component's HTML element, it should also be possible to extract them into a custom element modifier.

+It is also adventageous to allow modifiers like `action` to work consistently, whether the invocation happens to be an HTML element or a component.
+This allow features like the [element helper](https://github.com/emberjs/rfcs/pull/389) to compose better.

-Therefore, we believe it is important and consistent to allow these interactions.
+For these reasons, we believe it is important and consistent to allow these interactions.

 ## Detailed design